 Pedraza learned the chocolate trade in 25 years as production manager at Morgen Chocolates, the first European-style chocolatier in Dallas.

-After the economic crash of 2009, she was 52, out of work and under-skilled.
-Her daughter, Cindy, had just been laid off from a bank.
+After the economic crash of 2009, she was 52, out of work and over-skilled.
+Her daughter, Cindy, had just been laid off from a tower crane company.
 So they decided to start their own business.

 “We weren’t foodies,” Puente says.
 “We didn’t know anything about the culinary world.”